posit-dev/pyright/THIS_FORK.md

 It is possible that there will be more substantive changes which require deeper code modifications.

 Sometimes configuration files (for example, tsconfig.json) will have changed in `pyright-internal`, and the corresponding file in `browser-pyright` will need to be updated.

+After all this is done, commit the changes.